On this page:

 - Onshore underground or combined underground/overhead powerlines and up to four substations connecting the wind farm to the National Electricity Market.
 These assets would be within Victorian jurisdiction.

 Modifications to existing ports and harbour to support project construction and operations.
 These assets would be within Victorian jurisdiction.

 The proponent has prepared a communication and consultation plan for the EES, outlining the opportunities and approaches for its community engagement during the preparation of the EES.
 The plan was refined following advice from DTP and the Technical Reference Group and is published on this web page.
 The consultation process may be adapted or modified to meet changing community needs and requirements.

-The organisations represented on the Technical Reference group are:
+The government organisations represented on the technical reference group are:

 - First People-State Relationns

 - Department of Climate Change, Energy, the Environment and Water (Cwlth)

 - Gunaikurnai Land and Waters Aboriginal Corporation

 - Latrobe City Council

 - Regional Roads Victoria